deepaksharma0801/Step-Zero/README.md

 ## Current flow

-1. Drop thoughts into the split brain dump workspace
+1. Drop your thoughts into the split brain dump workspace
 2. Watch tasks collect in the running list on the right
 3. Remove draft-only items if they were added by mistake
 4. Click `Let's get working`